TBEV gE

 Tick-Borne Encephalitis Virus preM Recombinant

-The E.coli derived recombinant protein contains the Tick-borne Encephalitis Virus preM protein epitopes.
+This recombinant protein is derived from E. coli and contains the Tick-borne Encephalitis Virus preM protein epitopes.

 Shipped with Ice Packs